metamn/react/content/blog/is-graphql-functional-and-reactive/index.md

 <!--more-->

 A quick investigation is necessary.
-At least one can understand better these new concepts.

 ## A short history